SwpnilPndey/Web-development-tutorial/5) Making backend server using NodeJS/2) NodeJS server for frontend only apps having multiple HTML pages.md

 ## Why create a nodeJS server

-to render a HTML page, we need a web server.
+To render a HTML page, we need a web server.
 Even when we use live server extension of VS code, VS code is creating a web server for us.

 Therefore, to render any webpage, we need to create a nodeJS server first and then render our web page on it